furizan/bombs-training/README.md

 4. In-game: choose custom map **bombs-training-map**, game mode **bombs-training-logic**
 5. Leave the app open.
 Maps update when a run ends.

+For bomb-mode thunderspears, turn on Thunderspear PVP under Misc when creating the room.

 ![screenshot](docs/screenshot.png)

 ---